jup-ag/space-station/docs/500-utility/0-price-api.md

 In this guide, we will be going through the simple price responses and the extra help information.

-The root URL of the Quote API is as such.
+The root URL of the Price API is as such.

 ```
 https://api.jup.ag/price/v2